 Winner: the Norwegian Broadcasting Corporation

-Following the outpouring of emotion inspired by a missing girl story, NBC identified and examined every single murder in the country.
-In the process, they made clear the role of mental illness in murder rate and highlighted the importance of taking mental health seriously.
-The journalism was backed with powerful visuals: “The graphics are elegant and original.
+The power of storytelling by chasing down the raw data; the team from NBC identified and examined every single murder in the country after being inspired by the effect provoked by a single missing girl story.
+In the process, they made clear the role of mental illness in murder rate and with that highlighted the importance of taking mental health seriously.
+An amazing work of journalism, backed with powerful visuals; “The graphics are elegant and original.
 An outstanding journalistic work supported by data,” noted judge Ismael Nafría of Grupo Godó.

 Best in Tablet Publishing